 The Company has expanded its Service links to the Royal Navy School of Marine Engineering (RNSME) and the Royal Navy Air Engineering and Survival School (RNAESS) both located within HMS Sultan, in Gosport, Hants.
 The two schools, each commanded by a Captain RN, provide all training for Surface, Submarine and Air Engineering engineers and technicians including instruction in gas turbine, electrical and nuclear propulsion systems, hull systems, airfames, air engines and many other related skills.
 The schools also train personnel from the Navies of many foreign and Commonwealth countries.
 On a tri-service front, RNSME trains Royal Logistic Corps marine engineers and is about to commence certain parts of REME officer training.

 HMS Sultan is now the Royal Navy’s largest training establishment.
 It is larger than any other by a third, in terms of both people and budgets.
-The mission is “To deliver the required number of cometent and highly motivated technicians and engineers to the Armed Forces”.
+The mission is “To deliver the required number of competent and highly motivated technicians and engineers to the Armed Forces”.
 Today, the establishment covers an area of 180 acres with a perimeter of over 3 miles.

 History of HMS Sultan